You are currently viewing Substitute for smoked Paprika

 5. Chipotle pepper powder

 Chipotle pepper powder hails from dry chipotle peppers.
 It has an earthy, unique flavor.
 Additionally, smoked Chipotle pepper powder is the best substitute for smoked Paprika because it has a fruity heat and a smoky flavor.
-The chipotle pepper is popular for making southwestern dishes and Mexican inspired cuisines.
+The chipotle pepper is popular for making southwestern dishes and Mexican-inspired cuisines.
 You can also combine it with some spices to prepare a meat marinade.
-It can have a lot of heat depending on the age of chipotle pods.
-So useless the amount of chipotle powder than your recipe calls for Paprika.
+It can have a lot of heat depending on the age of Chipotle pods.
+So useless is the amount of chipotle powder than your recipe calls for Paprika.
 Mix it with sweet Paprika in case you need more of the red color.

 Summary